page_title_detailed

 general_content

-In metastatic breast cancer, the cancer cells have traveled beyond the breast and nearby lymph nodes to form tumors in other tissues or organs, in some cases far away from the breast.
+In metastatic breast cancer, the cancer cells have spread beyond the breast and nearby lymph nodes to form tumors in other tissues or organs, in some cases far away from the breast.
 Metastatic breast cancer can be:

 • Hormone receptor-positive, which means the cancer cells have receptors for estrogen (ER+) or progesterone (PR+), or both (ER+/PR+) and these hormones help the cancer to grow